zoran2109/watering-system/schemas/README.md

 - 12V DC Adapter - to Pump -

 ## Moisture sensor - TODO
-From the start had an idea to monitor the moisture of the soil and to make the system 'smart' so the watering starts when moisture drops.
+From the start I had an idea to monitor the moisture of the soil and to make the system 'smart' so the watering starts when moisture drops.
 The idea was to use battery-powered Node MCU connected with sensor to periodically send data about plant moisture.
 But this proved to be useless because readings were unreliable, it even appeared as if moisture increases over time.
 I also found out that commercial solutions don't rely on moisture sensors - sometimes sensors are used to check if it was raining to skip the watering -  but the main thing is that they have timers to define watering interval.

 However, I'll add here the diagram for assembly of battery powered NodeMCU with moisture sensor if you want to try it (TBD).